Odds Calculator and Converter

 It also shows you how much you can win when you bet on specific odds, in whichever format you choose to enter them.

-How to Use the Betting Odds Calculator and Converter
+How to Use the Sports Betting Odds Calculator and Converter

 To convert between different odds formats and calculate your payout, simply follow these 2 easy steps: